bttf/whisper/README.md

 ## packaging with pyinstaller

-should be able to run just the following:
+after running steps 1. and 2. above, run the following:

 ```
 $ pyinstaller main.spec